sCrypt-Inc/learn-scrypt-courses/en/course-03/lesson-02/chapter-03/README.md

-# Chapter 3: Instantiate Contract and Deploy Contract
+# Chapter 3: Initialize and Deploy Contract

-## Instantiate the contract
+## Initialize the contract

 We have obtained the contract class `Tictactoe` by loading the contract artifact file.
-When the user clicks the start button, the contract is instantiated through the `Tictactoe` contract class.

-Instantiating the contract class `Tictactoe` requires the public keys of two players `alice` and `bob`.
+When the user clicks the start button, the contract is initialized with the public keys of two players `alice` and `bob`.
 The public key can be obtained through the `getDefaultPubKey()` interface of `Signer`.
-Since there is only one wallet, we assume that both `alice` and `bob` use the same public key.

-The following code instantiates the contract and calls `markAsGenesis()` to mark the contract as a genesis contract.
+The following code initializes the contract and calls `markAsGenesis()` to mark the the contract is stateful and is ready to be deployed.

 ```ts
 const startGame = async (amount: number) => {